webgefrickel/webgefrickel.de/public/content/3-blog/20-a-modern-mutt-setup/article.en.md

 ...
 ```

-Nothing much going on here, you just have to take care that you use the correct SSL-method and port. msmtp can communicate with the macOS keychain, so no weird security-command here, you just need to add a new, separate entry to your keychain named exactly as your smtp-server, exactly as for mbsync.
+Nothing much going on here, you just have to take care that you use the correct SSL-method and port. msmtp can communicate with the macOS keychain, so no weird security-command here, you just need to add a new, separate entry to your keychain named exactly as your smtp-server (and prefix it with smtp
+:// — so it would be smtp://smtp.mailbox.org for the example above), exactly as for mbsync.
 The certificates-file is the same file we just created as well.

 You can test if this really is working by sending a simple email via the terminal, using this command: